 Students in the public health degree programs are offered the option of specializing or concentrating in one of four tracks.
 Each track has its own unique coursework requirements.

 Environmental and Occupational Health Track

-The Global Health Track (Online Program)
+The Global Health Track (Distance-based)

 Students who opt to specialize in the Health Policy & Administration Track are required to complete, in addition to the public health core (15 credits) and program required (6 credits) courses, the following four track required courses (3 credits each):